rstudio/reticulate/docs/using_tensorflow_api.md

 <img src="images/completion-params.png" style="margin-bottom: 15px; border: solid 1px #cccccc;" width="804" height="177" />

-You can also press the F1 key while viewing inline help (or when your cursor is over a TensorFlow API symbol) and you will be navigated to the location of that symbol's help within the [TensorFlow API](https://www.tensorflow.org/api_docs/python/) documentation.
+You can press the F1 key while viewing inline help (or whenever your cursor is over a TensorFlow API symbol) and you will be navigated to the location of that symbol's help within the [TensorFlow API](https://www.tensorflow.org/api_docs/python/) documentation.